CMSC 20300: Introduction to Human Computer Interaction

 Policies

+The detailed policies for this course, such as why you cannot use AI, can be viewed in our class wiki.
 The University of Chicago has formal policies related to academic honesty and plagiarism.
 We abide by these standards in this course.
 Depending on the severity of the offense, you risk being dismissed altogether from the course.
 All cases will be referred to the Dean of Students office, which may impose further penalties, including suspension and expulsion.
 In addition, we expect that everyone handles their fellow students and staff members with respect, following the norms of proper behavior by members of the University of Chicago community.